 You’ll notice in the recipe that I’ve given you two options for this crema recipe.

-The second option is for “sour” cream, which is made the same at the neutral but by simply adding lime juice it get that slight tartness of sour cream.
+The first option is for “sour” cream, which is made tart by simply adding lime juice to get that slight tartness of sour cream.

 How to Make Vegan Crema at Home

-While it’s easy to go out and buy vegan or dairy free crema alternatives, making it at home is quite easy.
+While it’s easy to go out and buy vegan crema alternatives, making it at home is quite easy.
 An added benefit is that you’ll be sure no strange ingredients went into it.